distcomp/SvF/README.md

 # SvF
 **SvF** stands for "Simplicity vs Fitting" and is a short title of a method of balanced regularized identification of mathematical models by experimental data.

-The SvF-technology proposes a promising area of applied mathematics, combining methods of structural mathematical modeling, optimization, adaptive regularization and distributed computing.
+The SvF-technology proposes a promising area of applied mathematics, combining methods of structural mathematical modeling, cross-validation by subsets of experimental data, adaptive Tykhonov regularization, optimization and distributed computing.

 The author of the SvF-technology is [Alexander Sokolov](https://scholar.google.ru/citations?user=mtE_u_YAAAAJ&hl=en&oi=sra), [sashasok](https://gitlab.com/sashasok).